Lendermarket Review 2026 – More than 14% return from Estonia?

 Lendermarket Risk

 Based on my Lendermarket review, the P2P platform could be an interesting alternative in a P2P portfolio, but it also has some risks that you should be aware of!
-However, it is also one of the riskiest platforms in the P2P environment!
+However, for many people, it has long been considered one of the riskiest platforms in the P2P space!

 How does Lendermarket make money?